Fregattenkapitän (Crew 30)

 Just over a month later he sank the British destroyer HMS Daring (1,375 tons).

-On his last patrol he was also very successful and attacked 10 ships.
-He was captured after scuttling U-99 at 0343hrs on 17 March, 1941 (Schepke was lost in the same battle) south-east of Iceland in approximate position 61N, 12W after depth charge damage inflicted by the British destroyer HMS Walker (Niestlé, 1998).
-Kretschmer managed to surface his badly damaged boat and save 40 out of his 43-man crew (his chief engineer died) before the boat sank again for the last time.
+His last patrol also began successfully, but after attacking ten ships, his luck ran out.
+He was captured after scuttling U-99 at 0343hrs on 17 March 1941 (Schepke was lost in the same action) SE of Iceland following depth charge damage inflicted by the British destroyer HMS Walker (Niestlé, 1998).
+Kretschmer managed to surface the badly damaged boat and save 40 of his crew before U-99 sank.
+The LI (Chief Engineer) was one of three men who went down with her.

 (c) 1997 Stephen Ames

-In 1955 Otto Kretschmer joined the Bundesmarine (postwar German navy), in 1957 becoming commander of the 1.
+In 1955 Otto Kretschmer joined the Bundesmarine (Federal German Navy), and in 1957 became commander of the 1.
 Geleitgeschwader (1st Escort Squadron).
-In November 1958 he became commander of the Amphibische Streitkräfte (Amphibian Forces).
-Starting in 1962 he served in several staff positions before becoming Chief of Staff of the NATO Command COMNAVBALTAP in May 1965, a position he held for four years.
-He retired in September 1970 with a rank of Flotillenadmiral.
+In November 1958 he became commander of the Amphibische Streitkräfte (Amphibious Forces).

 You can listen to Silent Otto speaking of his experiences here.